Content Policy

 Events, promotions, or services that are published on the portal:

-• may not be illegal, obscene, threatening, defamatory, invasive of privacy, infringing of intellectual property rights, or otherwise injurious to third parties or objectionable
+• May not be illegal, obscene, threatening, defamatory, invasive of privacy, infringing of intellectual property rights, or otherwise injurious to third parties or objectionable

-• may not consist of or contain software viruses, political campaigning, direct or indirect lobbying, religious campaigning, commercial solicitation, chain letters, mass mailings or any form of “spam”
+• May not consist of or contain software viruses, political campaigning, direct or indirect lobbying, religious campaigning, commercial solicitation, chain letters, mass mailings, or any form of “spam”

 E. Organizations that are EXCLUDED from Illinois workNet